 Clean up.
 Wash hands with warm water and soap for at least 20 seconds before preparing food and after handling raw meat.
 Ask the same of anyone else who is going to be handling food.

 Keep it cold.
 Store meat and poultry in the refrigerator until you're ready to grill it.
 If you have any meat left over from grilling, either keep it warm (140 F or hotter) or put it in the fridge within two hours (within 1 hour if the temperature outside is over 90 F).
 Freeze any ground meat or poultry that you don't use within 1-2 days.

 Cook it through.
-Your burger might look done on the outside, but it could still be raw on the inside.
 Internal color isn't a reliable guide of whether or not it is cooked.
 To be certain that meat is cooked thoroughly, insert a food thermometer into the thickest part of the meat and keep cooking until it reaches these temperatures: